Rainbow Laces: How first campaign in 2013 got Premier League talking about gay footballers

 It was almost a non-starter.
 The concept had spent months stuck in marketing limbo, and when the time finally came to get the laces off the ground, there were several knotty problems to solve.

-Yet the LGBTQ inclusion initiative has shown impressive staying power, threading its way through a variety of British sports and going to earn global recognition thanks to the broadcast reach of the Premier League.
+Yet the LGBTQ+ inclusion initiative has shown impressive staying power, threading its way through a variety of British sports and going on to earn global recognition thanks to the broadcast reach of the Premier League.

 Rainbow Laces was introduced to the public on a Sunday night in September via social posts from a maverick midfielder, a boisterous bookmaker, and a charity that had never attempted a campaign quite like this before.